-Information on coronavirus also known as COVID-19
+Information on COVID-19 (also known as coronavirus)

 Our emergency department (A&E) at St Thomas’ Hospital is open as usual.

-If you have an emergency call 999.
+If you have an emergency, call 999.

 Some of our services have special arrangements at this time.
 Please visit the following website pages to find out more:

-For more information and support
+More information and support

 All the latest information can be found at the NHS website and the official UK Government website.
 This includes information about the virus and what to do if you develop symptoms.

 Read tips for families from our Evelina London sleep team.

 Read ‘Coronavirus, a book for children’(PDF), a children's book created with help from Dr Sarah Carman, a clinical psychologist working in neurosciences at Evelina London.
 It has been published by Nosy Crow and is illustrated by Axel Scheffler.